- Mashpi’s weather and location protect guests from tropical diseases

 - No giant bugs, spiders and/or other “surprises” will make their way into your room

-- There is no Colombian militia and crime present at Mashpi Lodge
+- There is no crime of any kinda at Mashpi Lodge

 - There’s really nothing to worry about at Mashpi Lodge